nirajmahajan/Visualising-CNNs/README.md

 ## Results - CAM + Saliency

-In this section, I have attached the visualisation results for CIFAR10 with VGG16.
+In this section, we have attached the visualisation results for CIFAR10 with VGG16.

 All the generated results can be found [here](https://github.com/nirajmahajan/Visualising-CNNs/tree/master/results).